 don’t make assumptions

-When conducting a reference check, you should always stick to facts by asking the reference to back up opinions with facts.
-For example, if the reference states that they feel the applicant would be a good fit for the role, follow that answer through with a secondary question asking what specific skills would make the candidate a good fit.
+When conducting a reference check, you should always ask the reference to back up opinions with facts.
+For example, if the reference states that they feel the applicant would be a good fit for the role, follow that answer through with a secondary question asking what specific skills would make the promising candidate a good fit.

 don’t rush the process